-Fluctuations in Quarterly and Annual Operating Results.
+Quarterly and Annual Operating Results are Subject to Significant Fluctuations; History of Losses.
 In the past, we have experienced recent losses and wide fluctuations in our quarterly and annual operating results.
-We may continue to experience losses and fluctuations in our business due to a number of factors, not all of which are in our control.
+We may continue to experience losses and fluctuations in our business which could harm our operating results and cause the market price of our stock to decline.
+Such fluctuations or losses could be due to a number of factors, not all of which are in our control.
 These factors include, without limitation, the following: